Folk Art Styles

-Many thanks to the committee members who contributed to this section, and a very special thanks to Gail Tuckett for her tireless help.
+Many thanks to the Committee Members who contributed to this section, and a very special thanks to Gail Tuckett & Dean Anthony.